Granger007/Forumfy/README.md

 # ForumFy

 A full-stack social media platform built using **React.js**, **Node.js**, **Express.js**, and **MongoDB**, with real-time updates via **WebSockets**.
 ForumFy allows users to upload posts, comment, react, follow/unfollow others, and receive friend recommendations based on shared interests.
-It craftily eliminates the need for multiple social platforms but capturing the major fancies of Pinterest , Reddit , while retaining a minimalist UI and simplicity.
+It craftily eliminates the need for multiple social platforms by capturing the major fancies of Pinterest , Reddit , while retaining a minimalist UI and simplicity.

 ## 🚀 Features